-Maximum number of cases had blanching in buccal mucosa, followed by soft palate blanching, blanching in labial mucosa, hard palate, tongue, uvula and floor of mouth.
+Maximum number of cases had blanching in buccal mucosa, followed by soft palate blanching, blanching in labial mucosa, tongue, uvula and floor of mouth.
 Most of the studies showed involvement of different areas in different ratios [11].

 Buccal mucosa was the most common involved site.
-Previous reports also corroborated this findings [12,13,14].
-Retro molar area was the second most common site followed by labial mucosa, soft palate, uvula, tongue and lower labial mucosa.
+Previous reports also corroborated these findings [12, 13, 14].
+Retro molar area was the second most common site followed by labial mucosa, soft palate, uvula, tongue and floor of mouth.
 Most of the studies showed involvement of these sites also in different ratios [11].